NativeScript/docs/content/guide/core/application.md

 )
 ```

-You can try out other notifications at [Managing Notification](https://developer.apple.com/documentation/uikit/uideviceorientationdidchangenotification).
+Find the complete example [here](https://stackblitz.com/edit/nativescript-stackblitz-templates-khnhes?file=app%2Fapp.ts%3AL14)

 ### Remove a notification observer

-To remove a notification observer, use the `removeNotificationObserver()` method
+To remove a notification observer, use the `removeNotificationObserver` method on a `Application.ios` reference the observer id, returned by the `addNotificationObserver` as the first argument and the name of the notification to stop observing.

 ```ts
 iOSApp.removeNotificationObserver(observer, UIDeviceBatteryStateDidChangeNotification)
 ```

-## Cross platform application events reference
+## Cross platform application events
+This class allows you to listen to the following lifecycle events on both platforms.

 ```ts
 Application.on('orientationChanged', (args: ApplicationEventData) => {